dsabia/jp/SuperSimpleStockMarket/README.md

 One Simulation class run a scenario of working of the application.

-Improvements to do:
+Possible improvements to do:

-1. Add Spring

-2. Change Geometrical Mean calculation

-3. Add Drools
+1. Add Drools